By 1948 chromium was recognized as a consistent component of plants and

 Chromium picolinate 200 mcg each pill

-Dosage: Many diabetics may find 100 to 400 mcg a day helpful, but long term use should be done with medical supervision since safety issues of high dose chromium use is not fully known.
+Dosage, how often to take: Many diabetics may find 100 to 400 mcg a day helpful, but long term use should be done with medical supervision since safety issues of high dose chromium use is not fully known.
 Those who do not have diabetes should consider only taking a pill two or three times a week.

 Buy Chromium supplement